 What’s best for you will vary based on your situation.
 While “rules of thumb” make good guidelines, it may also be wise to stray from them selectively, carefully, and on occasion.

 If after reading this article and doing the calculations we’ve suggested, you are still unsure whether or not you are too heavily vested in company stock, we recommend talking things over with an independent, fee-only financial advisor who can provide you with additional insight and advice.
-Please feel free to contact us if you have any questions.
-We have partnerships with Certified Financial Planners throughout the U.S. who would be happy to help.
+Please feel free to learn more about the fee-only and advice-only services we offer clients.
+We’d love an opportunity to work with anyone who can read to the end of a long article like this!

 Next